DETAILED ACTION

 updating a material deficiency weight in a corresponding futures contract based on a cold/hot-rolled excess material of each matching group in the at least one matching group;

-removing the at least one matching group and each cold/hot-rolled excess material in the at least one matching group from the matching relationship graph, and using changed matching relationship graph as a new matching relationship graph;
+removing the at least one matching group and each cold/hot-rolled excess material in the at least one matching group from the matching relationship graph, and displaying changed matching relationship graph;

-repeating process of computing the matching relationship graph until no matching pair consisting of a futures contract and a cold/hot-rolled excess material exist in the matching relationship graph.
+repeating process of computing the matching relationship graph until no matching pair consisting of a futures contract and a cold/hot-rolled excess material exist in the matching relationship graph, and

 .